Sex robots (or ‘sexbots’) have captured the imagination of people (largely men) in one form or another for decades, if not centuries.

-Some argue whether sex with a robot even counts as real, and as the current state of sex robots stands, the sexual experience is limited to the conscious experience of the user, thus one could argue that it is more a form of masturbation, akin to smart sex toys.
-Until the sex robots gain technological skills that surpass humans, alongside the nuance, mysticism and unpredictability, it is unlikely that they will eradicate human sex, remaining as a niche in the market.
+Is sex with a robot ‘real’ sex?
+One could argue that it’s a form of masturbation, akin to using smart sex toys.
+Until sex robots gain technological skills comparable to those of humans, alongside perceived nuance, mysticism and unpredictability, it’s unlikely that they will eradicate human-to-human sex, remaining niche.

 Should robots have rights?

-In 2017, Sophia became the world’s first robot to be granted legal personhood with her Saudi Arabian citizenship, the same country that only just gave women the right to drive.
-While this was mostly a marketing ploy, it does make a statement on what human rights are worth in a world of inequality.
+In 2017, Sophia became the world’s first robot to be granted legal personhood with her Saudi Arabian citizenship: the country that only just gave women the right to drive.
+It was mostly a marketing ploy, but it made a statement on what human rights are worth in a world of inequality.

 Is the idea of a sex robot inherently sexist?

-Technology itself is amoral, not inherently good or bad.
-However, the founder of Campaign Against Sex Robots, Kathleen Richardson, demands that all sex robots are inherently sexist and objectify women.
-Laura Bates points out in her opinion piece for the New York Times, “their creators are selling far more than an inanimate sex aid.
+The founder of Campaign Against Sex Robots, Kathleen Richardson, claims that all female sex robots are inherently sexist and objectify women.
+Laura Bates pointed out in her New York Times opinion piece: “Their creators are selling far more than an inanimate sex aid.
 They are effectively reproducing real women, complete with everything… except autonomy.”

-They are currently built in the eyes of the hetero-patriarchal male gaze, commoditising on the female form, but that is not to say they are inherently wrong.
-The campaign, if successful, wouldn’t do anything to alleviate sexism.
-Censorship has proven time and time again to actually hinder innovation that could overcome these issues.
+Almost all sex robots are currently built in the eyes of the hetero-patriarchal male gaze, commoditising the female form, but that is not to say they are inherently wrong.
+It’s not a given that banning them would do anything to alleviate sexism.
+Censorship has proven time and time again to hinder innovation that could overcome these issues.

 Could sex robots encourage rape?